DemiRom/DayZLootEditor/README.md

 **File Picker**
 - Up/Down or `j`/`k` to move
 - Enter to open directory or select file
+- `r` toggle SSH: opens a prompt to enter host/user/port and optional password/key; Enter to connect; `r` again to switch back to local
 - Errors (e.g., unsupported file) are shown in the status bar

 **Editor**